The 10 Most Forgiving Irons

 • Nicks show up easier than some other irons

-I’ve had a chance to try these out and can confirm that the Cleveland Launcher XL Halo irons are extremely easy to hit, and very long.
+I’ve personally tested the Cleveland Launcher XL Halo irons and can confirm that they are easy to hit and very long.
 I probably hit the 7-iron in this set a good five to 10 yards longer than my own 7-iron.
 You’re basically hitting a lofted hybrid, but at address, the Launcher XL Halos actually look pretty decent.

-One big plus for these irons is that they have what Cleveland calls a “Rail to V-shaped sole design,” meaning that the “Gliderail” in the long irons gradually transitions to a V-shaped sole in the short irons.
+One big plus for these irons is that they have what Cleveland calls a “Rail to V-shaped sole design.”
+The “Gliderail” in the long irons gradually transitions to a V-shaped sole in the short irons.

-The wedges actually have a three-tiered sole design, which makes them somewhat versatile, although you’re not going to want to open these up like a traditional wedge.
+The wedges actually have a three-tiered sole design, which makes them somewhat versatile.
+Still, you’re not going to want to open these up like a traditional wedge.
 If you like clubs that go high, far, and straight, this is a great option.

 Advertisement